-A financial asset is classified as fair value through profit or loss if it is classified as held for trading or is designated as such upon initial recognition.
-Financial assets designated as fair value through profit or loss are measured at fair value and changes therein are recognized in profit or loss.
+A financial asset is classified as fair value through profit or loss ("FVPL") upon initial recognition.
+Financial assets designated as FVPL are measured at fair value and changes therein are recognized in profit or loss.
 Attributable transaction costs are recognized in profit or loss as incurred.
+Financial assets designated as FVPL are comprised of the Company's equity investment in Wescan Goldfields Inc.

-The Company currently does not have any financial assets at fair value through profit and loss.
+Financial assets at fair value through comprehensive income